 Leaving an electric wall heater on all night is not advisable.
 This is because there could be a risk of fire if they aren’t properly monitored.
 However, this doesn’t mean you haven’t got the option to switch one on when you tuck yourself into bed.
 You just need to make sure it has certain features that allow you to do so.

 These features include a timer that will automatically power the heater off after a set amount of time.
 Some are even compatible with Wi-Fi and allow you to create schedules that turn the heater on and off at certain times of the day.

 However, if your heater doesn’t have these options, you absolutely must not leave it on all night.

 Do Wall Heaters Use a Lot of Electricity?

 Wall heaters are highly energy-efficient and, as such, don’t use a lot of electricity while they’re in operation.
 However, the amount of electricity a wall heater uses will depend on its wattage.

 For instance, a 1000W wall heater will use far less electricity than a 2000W wall heater.

-Some wall heaters have eco-modes, and these allow you to switch between two different wattages depending on your needs.
+Some wall heaters have Eco modes (or Energy Saver modes) that allow you to switch between two different wattages depending on your needs.
 This is ideal for bringing a little boost of heat to a room when needed or giving it a good blast of warmth on a cold day.